BackSlasher/blog.backslasher.net/content/chroot.md

 ## The Story
 Some time ago, my PC wouldn't boot.
-This was my fault, as I needed to resize some partition, and resizing in Linux really means deleting the parition and craeting a new one at the same place.
+This was my fault, as I needed to resize some partition, and resizing in Linux really means deleting the partition and creating a new one in the same place.
 I forgot to assign the partition the same UUID, which caused Ubuntu to resent it.
 I was lazy and tried using automated boot fixers, which made things worse, and eventually had to go and operate manually.
 During the surgery, I learnt about chrooting and found this nifty snippet (from [here](http://ubuntuforums.org/showthread.php?t=2264947)).
 Since I've been using it a lot since then, I thought I'd upload it.